 An important aspect of recovery is becoming a part of our families again, returning to our communities, and finding or reinventing meaningful work.
-One of the important things that Blueprints for Recovery offers their clients is a new opportunity to practice living meaningfully.
+One of the important things that The PAC Program offers their clients is a new opportunity to practice living meaningfully.

 Maddy Harland, editor of Permaculture magazine, recently reminded me of The Great Law of the Iroquois: “When we plan, make or build, we hold it appropriate to think seven generations ahead.
 We decide whether the decisions made today will benefit children seven generations into the future.”
 This is an excellent value for those new, or not so new to the recovery movement, to think about as they rejoin life and begin to search for meaning.